Yokopa/hospital-stay-discharge-prediction/README.md

 ## Introduction

-Hospital length of stay (LOS) and discharge type are key metrics in healthcare, shaping patient outcomes and resource allocation.
-This project aims to lay the groundwork for predictive modeling of LOS and discharge type by analyzing clinical and laboratory data, including patient demographics, diagnoses, and outcomes.
+Hospital length of stay (LOS) and discharge type are key metrics in healthcare, influencing patient outcomes and resource allocation.
+This project aims to establish a foundation for predictive modeling of LOS and discharge type by analyzing clinical and laboratory data, including patient demographics, diagnoses, and outcomes.

-Initial efforts focus on data cleaning and exploratory analysis to address missing values, duplicates, and outliers, ensuring high-quality datasets for modeling.
+The initial phase focuses on data cleaning and exploratory analysis to address missing values, duplicates, and outliers, ensuring high-quality datasets for subsequent modeling work.

 ## Repository Structure